hyperledger-gerrit-archive/fabric-samples/balance-transfer-java/README.md

   "args": [
     "move", "a", "b", "100"
   ],
-  "chaincodeName": "mycc",
+  "chaincodeName": "myChaincode",
   "function": "invoke"
 }' 'http://localhost:8080/api/invoke'
 ```
+**OUTPUT:**
+Transaction invoked successfully

 ### Chaincode Query

 ```
-curl -X GET --header 'Accept: text/plain' --header 'Authorization: Bearer eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJzdHJpbmciLCJyb2xlcyI6InVzZXIiLCJpYXQiOjE1MDM5MjM0OTd9.WeTEouNaLhXLaBSjEggc53k2bxh4iKdLw5YKZDdHA10' 'http://localhost:8080/api/query?ChaincodeName=tt1&function=invoke&args=query%2Cb'
+curl -X GET --header 'Accept: text/plain' --header 'Authorization: Bearer eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJzdHJpbmciLCJyb2xlcyI6InVzZXIiLCJpYXQiOjE1MDM5MjM0OTd9.WeTEouNaLhXLaBSjEggc53k2bxh4iKdLw5YKZDdHA10' 'http://localhost:8080/api/query?ChaincodeName=myChaincode&function=invoke&args=query%2Cb'
 ```

-You can directly send the api requests through swagger which is integrated with this spring boot application
-Access the link http://localhost:8080/swagger-ui.html after running the application.
+**OUTPUT:**
+300

-### All the properties are stored in config.properties and hyperledger.properties file, if you want to change any file location or other properties, change it from there.
+### All the properties are stored in config.properties and hyperledger.properties file in  src/main/resources package, if you want to change any file location or other properties, change it from there.
+    If you want to change any network related settings, you can change them from config.properties file.